bparanj/crystal/programming/pbt/haskell/type-class-instance.md

 - **Type Class**: A type class defines a set of function signatures without implementing them.
 It specifies what actions can be performed on a type, but not how those actions are carried out.

-- **Instance**: An instance of a type class provides the actual implementation of the functions specified by the type class, but for a specific type.
+- **Instance**: An instance of a type class provides the  implementation of the functions specified by the type class, but for a specific type.
 When you declare a type as an instance of a type class, you're essentially saying, "Here's how this type conforms to the interface defined by the type class."

 ### Example: The `Eq` Type Class